 What is Quiche Lorraine?

 Classic Quiche Lorraine is a simple tart with a flaky pastry crust, and a rich custard filling, jammed with smoky bacon and creamy cheese.
-Savory quiche, in various forms, have been around for centuries.
+Savory tarts, in various forms, have been around for centuries.

-It’s hard to find quiche on restaurant menus these days, so we make our own at home.
+It’s hard to find on restaurant menus these days, so we make our own at home.
 Boy what a treat!
 This is one great recipe you shouldn’t miss!

 How to make Quiche Lorraine

 If you’ve never made homemade now’s a great time to give it a go.
 If you can fry bacon, you can make this amazing tart.

 Start by making a pastry crust in a tart pan or deep dish pie plate.